CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 1. Save and close the PowerShell file.
 1. Open a Windows PowerShell (x64) window as administrator.
-1. cd to inside the Installation Scripts folder, e.g.:
+1. Navigate PowerShell to inside the Installation Scripts folder using the following command, modifying the path as necessary:

     ```powershell
     cd "C:\Install\Cortex Evolution - Innovation 2022-RC.2022.1.4 - Installation Scripts"